 Unlike dive resorts, liveaboards can also switch up their scheduled stops in an instant, delivering the best dive sites with the most favourable conditions at all times.
 You’ll also get to take part in land excursions throughout the many islands, visiting secret sandy beaches, trekking through virgin jungle and searching for rare endemic wildlife, such as the birds of paradise.

-Raja Ampat's north and south divide
+Differences between Raja Ampat's north and south

 Diving north Raja Ampat